crs4/health-gateway/docs/architecture.rst

     *
         The Consent Manager redirects the User Agent again to the Identity Provider to identify the person.
-This time the person doesn’t need to perform the login since she/he is already logged in.
+This time the person doesn’t need to perform the login since they are already logged in.
     *
-        The Consent Manager shows the Consents that the user has to confirm and the user selects the set of authorizations she/he wants to confirm and the list of Sources to authorize.
+        The Consent Manager shows the Consents that the user has to confirm and the user selects the set of authorizations they want to confirm and the list of Sources to authorize.
     *
         The Consent Manager sets the Channel to ACTIVE state and redirects